PilotLightTech/pilotlight/README.md

 </p>

 ## Information
 The plan for _Pilot Light_ is to be collection of "[stb](https://github.com/nothings/stb) style" libraries that culminate into a lightweight game engine.
 Ideally all of the libraries would be completely standalone but this isn't practical for the larger systems so some will rely on others.
+Once a library is completely standalone, it is moved in the _libs_ directory.
 Beware, this project is still in the early stages.

 ## Developer Notes
 Information for developers can be found in the [wiki](https://github.com/pilot-light/pilotlight/wiki).
 This includes: